Three Unique Santa Experiences in Kildare

 To get a real feel of the Christmas spirit, this is the short video I shared on my social media last year.

 Santa’s Boat Tours with Athy Boat Tours was a lovely experience, and a unique one.
-Mixing a Santa experience with gorgeous scenery and nature lessons ticked all the boxes for Patrick, Smith and I.
+Mixing a Santa experience with gorgeous scenery and nature lessons ticked all the boxes for us.

-Boarding the boat at the jetty in Athy that’s adjacent to the Courthouse, we were greeted by Santa’s ‘skipper’ elves who prepared us for our experience ahead by arranging our life jackets and helping us fit them on.
+Boarding the boat at the jetty in Athy that’s adjacent to the Courthouse, we were greeted by Santa’s ‘skipper’ elves.
+Once on board they helped prepared us for our experience ahead by arranging our life jackets and helping us fit them on.
 Once fitted we were given safety advice and shown where on the ‘Freedom on the Water’ passenger boat we could watch the world go by.

 But before all that there was a very important person onboard who we just had to meet, and he wasn’t hard to spot.

 Mr Claus greeted us with a warm smile, festive chat and had lots of gifts waiting for all the little believers.

 With present in tow, it was time to either sit back and relax or stand outside and take in the scenery of the River Barrow.
 Our favourite parts were the nature lessons from Santa’s ‘skipper’ elves.

 And luckily for us the weather held up and so there was plenty of fresh air, and nature opportunities.
 But I have to say it was comforting to step inside every now and then, especially when the teas, coffees, hot chocolates and treats were being served.

 For more info, prices, times and available dates visit: athyboattours.ie